 Provide a tone for your restaurant that satisfies your customers.
 Consider the type of food you sell and its price.
 If people are paying more, they may expect more luxurious accommodations.
 Set the tone with lighting and music.

 The type of lighting you use in your restaurant will immediately set the tone, and you can change it throughout the day.
 People often expect bright spaces for breakfast and dimmer light in the evening.
 You can control your atmosphere by keeping lights low and curtains pulled all day.
-Consider using oil lamp candles that use smokeless citronella oil to add a touch of romance.
+If you want to really upgrade the lighting in restaurants, consider using oil lamp candles that use smokeless citronella oil to add a touch of romance.

 Another great way to set the mood is with music.
 You might play pop music, rock-and-roll, or classical tunes depending on your restaurant.
 If you operate an ethnic eatery, consider playing the sounds one might hear if they were in the country the food comes from.